Ritambhara: Commercial opportunities

 Ritambhara has attracted sponsorships from brands due to participation of students from all over India.
 Alumni also visit the institute during this time.
 Companies associated with Ritambhara in 2014 include Monte Carlo and Vimal as Title Sponsors; Pantaloons, Turtle and Woodland as Associate Title Sponsors.
-Ritambhara has been associated with fashion magazines like FHM (India), Maxim (India), Abraxas Lifestyle and youth magazine like Abraxas NU as media partners.
+Ritambhara has also been associated with fashion magazines like FHM (India), Maxim (India), Abraxas Lifestyle, and youth magazines like Abraxas NU as media partners.